NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 # nwrfc-hydro-evolvingDDS

 **Description** NWRFC Autocalibration tool of the National Weather Service River Forecast System Models (NWSRFS) using an evolving dynamically dimensioned search (edds).
+Suite of NWRFS models that can be calibrated simultaneously, with multiple zones, include:  SAC-SMA, SNOW17, lagk, CHANLOSS, and CONS_USE.
+NWRFS documentation for more detail about each individual model [link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf) .

 Primary Language:   R